cbornet/kafka-lag-stats/README.md

 ### Packaging as war

-To package your application as a war in order to deploy it to an application server, run:
+To package the application as a war in order to deploy it to an application server, run:

     ./mvnw -Pprod,war clean verify

 ## Testing

-To launch your application's tests, run:
+To launch the application's tests, run:

     ./mvnw verify